Script and Project Development Support

 - HBF Script and Project Development Bright Future (max. €10,000 per project): A special call for filmmakers working on their first or second narrative feature film.
 Applications can be submitted twice a year, with deadlines on 1 March and 1 June.

 - HBF Script and Project Development Voices (max. €10,000 per project): A special scheme for feature films by filmmakers more advanced in their career.
 Selection criteria include verifiable interest from potential co-producers, sales agents and/or distributors.
-Applicants can submit year round or are explicitly invited to do so by the HBF.
+1 March, 1 June and 1 October.

 Regulations & Selection Criteria